 I immersed myself in every project that I could.
 I over committed my time to every opportunity that I was given.
 When I would come home from work, I would have dinner with Steph and then cocoon myself downstairs in my office.
 I was probably the farthest away from God that I have ever been since I was saved.
 I didn’t want to think about God.
 I didn’t want to talk to Him.
 I HATED going to church and made every excuse that I could to not go or not do anything to get plugged in or get close to people there.
 I committed to working with the tech team and with the youth but my heart and passion for both ministries was gone.

 People say that “Time heals all wounds.”
-This isn’t a wound that isn’t healing as soon as I wish it could.
+This is a wound that isn’t healing as soon as I wish it could.
 Every time that I turn around, there is a constant reminder of what happened.
 I went to see the movie Courageous with the men of Burnt Hickory and almost had to leave because the plot centers around the death of a child.
 Just last month, one of our best friends gave birth to their second son.
 Watching Steph hold him just for the few seconds that I could, was like pulling the scabs off those wounds from the doctors office all over again.
 I couldn’t even post to my journal here because every time that I did, there was the posts about the 2 pink lines and the drive home that awful day.
 As hard as I tried not to, each time I went to this site, there they were staring me in the face.
 The highest point in my life followed by the lowest.

 So you are probably asking yourself, if these times were so bad, why am I dwelling on them here again?
 I’m not dwelling on them, I am putting them behind me.
 I stepped away from the tech team and stayed away from the youth for a while and we focused on finding a lifegroup at Burnt Hickory.
 We’ve been going to the Dodgen group for a couple of weeks and will probably stay put.
 The class is friendly, outgoing and involved in reaching others for Christ.